-Under the terms of the Chapada Copper Streaming Agreement, the Corporation is entitled to purchase 3.7% of the payable copper produced from the Chapada mine at 30% of the market price.
+Under the terms of the Chapada Copper Purchase Agreement the Corporation is entitled to purchase 3.7% of the payable copper produced from the Chapada Mine at 30% of the market price.
 The rate of payable copper is subject to reduction in the event of a threshold production increase at Chapada or upon delivery of 75 million pounds of copper.
-The Chapada copper-gold mine is located in Goias state, Brazil, and is currently a 24 million-tonne-per-year (Mtpa) mill throughput operation that produces on average 120 million pounds of copper.
+The Chapada Mine is located in Goias state, Brazil, and is currently a 24 million-tonne-per-year (Mtpa) mill throughput operation that produces on average 120 million pounds (or approximately 54, 400 tonnes) of copper.
 Chapada has been in production since 2007.

-In 2019, Lundin Mining Corp. acquired Chapada from Yamana Gold Inc. with completion of the acquisition on July 5, 2019.
-The operation produced 131.7 million pounds of copper in 2019, an increase over the original guidance provided by Yamana of 120 million pounds.
-Lundin's guidance for 2020 is 112 to 123 million lbs of copper (along with 70,000 to 95,000 oz of gold) based on the 24 Mtpa throughput rate and mine plan.
-Based on updated Mineral Reserves as of June 30, 2019, Lundin states a life of mine plan of 24 years plus an additional 8 years at the end of mine life for processing remaining ore stockpiles, which takes the operation to 2050.
-However, building on previous feasibility-level study and basic engineering work by Yamana, Lundin has stated that it is currently reviewing mine and plant staged-expansion opportunities to increase the mill processing rate to range between 28.0 and 32.0 Mtpa.
+On July 5, 2019, Lundin Mining acquired Chapada from Yamana.
+The operation produced 50,038 tonnes of copper in 2020, exceeding guidance of 45,000-50,000 tonnes.
+Lundin Mining's guidance for 2021 is 48,000 to 53,000 tonnes of copper (and 75,000 - 80,000 ounces gold) based on the 24 Mtpa throughput rate and mine plan.
+Based on updated Mineral Reserves as of June 30, 2020, Lundin Mining states a life of mine ("LOM") plan of 24 years plus an additional 8 years at the end of mine life for processing remaining ore stockpiles, which would take the operation to 2050.
+However, building on previous feasibility-level study and basic engineering work by Yamana, Lundin Mining has stated that it is currently reviewing mine and plant staged-expansion opportunities to increase the mill processing rate to range between 28.0 and 32.0 Mtpa.
 Lundin Mining is further evaluating this and other value creating scenarios for expansion by leveraging its technical expertise, financial strength and the copper-focused exploration potential of the mineral property.
-The company states there are significant opportunities to create additional value at Chapada with processing plant throughput expansions, prioritizing near-mine exploration programs to understanding the potential for Mineral Resource and Reserve increases, in parallel, continuing to review and evaluate options for expansions.
+The company states there are significant opportunities to create additional value at Chapada with processing plant throughput expansions, prioritizing near-mine exploration programs to understanding the potential for Mineral Resource and Reserve increases, and, in parallel, continuing to review and evaluate options for other expansions.

-Relating to near-mine exploration programs, Lundin stated in November 2019 that it anticipated a significant increase in exploration expenditures relative to previous campaigns by the operator.
+Relating to near-mine exploration programs, Lundin Mining stated in November 2019 that it anticipated a significant increase in exploration expenditures relative to previous campaigns by the operator.
 This program, with expected expenditures in 2020 of \$10M, will include 50,000 metres of exploration drilling.
 Drilling will focus on infill and expansion drilling at Corpo Sul, Sucupira SW, and Jatobá/Buriti Norte, which are deposits that are contiguous with current Resources and Reserves and the mining operation.